Diagnostics

 Warning

 The default log level for Flash logging is Critical.
-If you change the Flash log level, for example, to Debug to troubleshoot an issue on the switch, you must revert your changes when finished to avoid excessive wear on the device caused by the increase in logged events.
+If you change the Flash log level, for example, to Debug to troubleshoot an issue on the switch, you must revert your changes when finished to avoid excessive wear on the device caused by the increased logging of events.

 Select On or Off to turn custom Log settings on or off.
 Choose Not set to use settings configured locally on the switch.